lunde77/Thesis/2. Algorithms/Readme.txt

-overview of files/folders:s
+overview of files/folders

 ALSO_X_hourly: The also-X algorithm, which solves given hour

-Day_simulater_without_energy: The realixation algorithm
+Day_simulater_without_energy: The realization algorithm

-Chance with ADMM: Work in pogress files
+sensitivity: Algorithms used in the sensitivity analyses

 reference algorithms: old models that are still used for references